Featured resource, company news, or product update announcement

 Example: First-time manager training

-If you have a lot of first-time managers, it’s especially important to provide training on topics relevant to leading a team.
+If you have a lot of first-time managers, it’s especially important to provide sales management training on topics relevant to leading a team.
 These topics include effective communication, conflict resolution, how to handle performance reviews, and how to provide support to sales reps.

 For instance, all sales managers should be well versed in how to handle objections since this is a common obstacle for every sales rep. Moreover, your managers should have resources and support to make them feel confident in their coaching abilities, enabling them to give their sales reps effective solutions to any problem.

-Sales enablement removes silos between sales and marketing
+#5 Sales enablement removes silos between sales and marketing

 When marketing and sales are siloed, each one is more focused on their individual goals rather than the overall company goal.
 This can affect overall productivity and collaboration, making it harder to get tasks done related to content, branding, and general marketing.